ogs13/fastapi-simple-auth/README.md

 the application can be run through Docker. to run the application, just download and unpack the archive and run the command docker-compose up --build

+the service will be available at http: 127.0.0.1/docs